gscanlon21/notes/content/eye/dry_eyes.md

 - Genova Diagnostics
     - Methylation Panel
 - SNP UGTIAI - Gilbert's
-    - Billirubin should be less than 0.8
+    - Bilirubin should be less than 0.8
     - Glucoronidation